This article explains how you can transfer time off to DATEV via the DATEV integration.

 - Unpaid suspension

-- Other time off categories
+- Other absence categories

 Answer additional questions